quarto-dev/quarto-web/index.md

 Don't worry if all the mechanics of this example aren't obvious, the main takeaway is that Quarto enables you to enhance [Pandoc markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) documents with features useful for scientific and technical communication including executable code, cross-references, and much more.

 ::: {.callout-note}
-While this example demonstrates rendering a `.qmd` markdown file, Quarto is also compatible with other computational markdown formats like Jupyter Notebooks (.ipynb) and R Markdown (.Rmd).
+While this example demonstrates rendering a `.qmd` markdown file, Quarto can also directly render existing computational document formats like Jupyter Notebooks (.ipynb) and R Markdown (.Rmd).
 :::

 ## Getting Started